elastic/beats/CONTRIBUTING.md

 We enjoy working with contributors to get their code accepted.
 There are many approaches to fixing a problem and it is important to find the best approach before writing too much code.
+In particular, we are very likely to reject pull requests that add a new output type (libbeat output for kafka, riemann, etc.).
+The reason is that maintaining all these outputs would involve a significant effort which is already spent in Logstash.
+You can use Logstash as a gateway to lots of already supported systems.

 The process for contributing to any of the Elastic projects is similar.